 PASSAGE OF THE RED QUEEN

-electromagnetic coils, frequency converter, Hp motor, battery, pine wood, stainless and austenitic steel
+Electromagnetic coils, frequency converter, Hp motor, battery, wood, stainless and austenitic steel

 Developed with the support of the City of Bergen and the Arts Council Norway, in cooperation with SEKO Elektroteknikk AS.